rachoi/Task-Tracker/README.md

 COMPLETED:\
 Create user\
 Login for a user\
-Create a task and track (can pause and continue) and add it to the completed task list for a given user\
+Create a task and track (can pause and continue) and add it to the completed task list for the logged in user\
 Display all tasks for a given user